 Time for a break

-When you leave the Museum, you will find two unusual coffee houses.
+When you leave the Wax Museum of Barcelona, you will find two unusual coffee houses.
 One of them is called “Bosque de las Hadas” (Forest of the Fairies), where you can sit and have something to drink, surrounded by gnomes sitting on trees and the other one is called “Pasaje del tiempo” (Passage of Time), which is more avant-garde.